pewi21/gw2browser/README.md

 ----------------

 Guild Wars 2 © 2010-2017 ArenaNet, LLC.
 All rights reserved.
-Guild Wars, Guild Wars 2, Guild Wars 2: Heart of Thorns, ArenaNet, NCSOFT, the Interlocking NC Logo, and all associated logos and designs are trademarks or registered trademarks of NCSOFT Corporation.
+Guild Wars, Guild Wars 2, Heart of Thorns, Guild Wars 2: Path of Fire, ArenaNet, NCSOFT, the Interlocking NC Logo, and all associated logos and designs are trademarks or registered trademarks of NCSOFT Corporation.
 All other trademarks are the property of their respective owners.

 License